Levviata/Levviatas-Optimization-Pack/README.md

 # Levviata's Optimization Pack
-A Forge/~~Cleanroom~~ (Cleanroom support is planned) mod pack that optimizes Minecraft 1.12.2 (no other versions) while adding no other gameplay or QoL features.
+A Forge/~~Cleanroom~~ (Cleanroom support is planned) modpack that optimizes Minecraft 1.12.2 (no other versions) while adding no other gameplay or QoL features.

 Feel free to add more mods when playing standalone (e.i: singleplayer).
-Adding this mod pack's mods and config to existing packs or playthroughs MIGHT cause issues (crashes, world corruption, etc.) but it generally shouldn't.
+Adding this modpack's mods and config to existing packs or playthroughs MIGHT cause issues (crashes, world corruption, etc.) but it generally shouldn't.
 If you see any,
 please [create an issue on the tracker.](https://github.com/Levviata/Levviatas-Optimization-Pack/issues)

-(the mod pack name on the web (modrinth, CurseForge, and GitHub) is "Levviata's Optimization Pack" for simplicity and visibility, the pack is named "Optimum" internally)
+(the modpack name on the web (modrinth, CurseForge, and GitHub) is "Levviata's Optimization Pack" for simplicity and visibility, the pack is named "Optimum" internally)

 ## Features
-**Mods included in the mod pack are the following (embedded and external):**
+**Mods included in the modpack are the following (embedded and external):**
 - **Core:**
   - [Alfheim](https://modrinth.com/mod/alfheim-lighting-engine) (lighting engine)
     - Completely reworks and optimizes the lighting engine